openbermuda/karmapi/docs/nodice/static.rst

 How does this square with the PCP?

 In short it does not.
+In some parts of the universe, galaxies zipping by at close to the speed of light, whereas in our vicinity the average speed is about one thousandth of that.

-This does not mean that the red shift is not real, rather that the interpretation that it means the distant galaxies are receding at super-luminal speed, is in-correct.
+This does not mean that the red shift is not real, rather that the interpretation that it means the distant galaxies are receding at super-luminal speed, may be in-correct.

 However, for the purpose of calculation in *de Sitter space* is ideal as it nicely models this expansion.

-Now, I would argue that in reality, over longer distances redshift accumulates.
+I would suggest that in reality, that space itself creates a drag on time and red shift accumulates as light passes longer and longer distances.

 This is indistinguishable from the case that more distant sources are receding faster and the intervening space is not changing anything.